Table of Contents

 However, other commercially made dog shampoos that are safe, organic, and natural may be a better option since they also use specific ingredients to treat itchiness and dry skin problems in dogs.

 Make sure you know which type of dog shampoo your pet needs.

 5. Try Antihistamines as a Last Resort

-Benadryl for dogs is considered a medication which may affect your pets in different (unpredictable) ways, thus it's best for you contact your veterinarian before administering a pill or liquid Benadryl.
+Benadryl for dogs is considered a medication that may affect your pets in different (unpredictable) ways, thus it's best for you to contact your veterinarian before administering a pill or liquid Benadryl.